ferdn4ndo/s3-postgres-backup/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Please use the content below as a template for your pull request.
-Feel free to remove sections which do not make sense.
+Feel free to remove sections that do not make sense.
 -->

 ## Scope